What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 Step 4: Receipt generation and order confirmation

-Once the payment is completed, the POS system generates a receipt, which can be:
+Once the payment is completed, the POS system allows businesses to print receipts or provide a printed receipt to customers who request one.
+The receipt can be:

 - Printed via a receipt printer